JexanJoel/DevTrace-AI/README.md

 2. Click "Analyze Bug"         →  Groq + Llama 3.3 70B returns a full structured analysis
 3. Read the 8 tab breakdown    →  Overview, Fixes, Timeline, Checklist, Chat, Tests, Logs, Structure
 4. Save what worked            →  Fix goes to your Fix Library, tagged and searchable forever
+5. Share with a teammate       →  They get read-only access via Shared with Me page
 ```

 ### Read vs Write - the data flow